A fun, illustrated history of the umbrella’s surprising place in life and literature

 As Rankine points out, many others have tried.
 Derrida sought to find the meaning (or lack thereof) behind an umbrella mentioned in Nietzsche’s notes, Robert Louis Stevenson wrote essays on the handy object, and Dickens used umbrellas as a narrative device for just about everything.
 She tackles the gender, class, and social connotations of carrying an umbrella and helps us realize our deep connection to this most forgettable everyday object–which we only think of when we don’t have one.

-“With its fun facts and detailed illustrations, we predict that Brolliology: A History of the Umbrella in Life and Literature will make a “brolly” enthusiast out of you yet.” —HELLO GIGGLES
+“By analyzing values through an object most of us use, Marion Rankine arms us with questions we should be asking about every other element of the designed world.”—FAST COMPANY, DESIGN “If you don’t see the point in a cultural history of umbrellas, then friend, you are not thinking big enough.
+Brolliology has it all!”—VOX “With its fun facts and detailed illustrations, we predict that Brolliology: A History of the Umbrella in Life and Literature will make a “brolly” enthusiast out of you yet.”—HELLO GIGGLES